cirruslabs/tart/docs/quick-start.md

 Note: to use the directory mounting feature, the guest VM needs to run macOS 13.0 (Ventura) or newer.

+??? tip "Changing mount location"
+    It is possible to remount the directories after a virtual machine is started by running the following commands:

+    ```bash
+    sudo umount "/Volumes/My Shared Files"
+    mkdir ~/workspace
+    mount_virtiofs com.apple.virtio-fs.automount ~/workspace
+    ```

+    After running the above commands the direcory will be available at `~/workspace/project`

 ### Accessing mounted directories in Linux guests

 To be able to access the shared directories from the Linux guest, you need to manually mount the virtual filesystem first: